“I often get the feeling that things around me have lost their proper balance, though it could be that my perceptions are playing tricks on me."

 Haruki Murakami, Hear the Wind Sing

 There’s no such thing as perfect writing.
 Check.
 But wait, there is something else on the page that readers might find interesting.
-What follows that very first paragraph is a really interesting second paragraph in light of our reading this week:
+What follows that very first paragraph is an exciting second paragraph in light of our reading this week:

 “All the same, I despaired whenever I sat down to write.
 The scope of what I could handle was just too limited.
 I could write something about an elephant, let’s say, but when it came to the elephant’s trainer, I might draw a blank.
 That kind of thing.”